 Constituent Services, Scheduling, Media Contacts

-Susan Dietz is the executive assistant to the mayor.
+Susan Dietz, Executive Assistant to the Mayor.
+Susan manages the mayor's calendar and facilitates scheduling for the chief of staff.
 She has a bachelor’s in business administration, with a focus on marketing, from California State University, Long Beach.
 She joined Mayor Hales’ staff in March 2014.
 Among her proudest accomplishments: Joining the mayor’s staff after working in a variety of industries, and working with an awesome mayor and an awesome, super-smart team.
 Susan loves baking (gluten-free!) and trying new recipes, and enjoys helping people learn how to make great foods that are gluten-free and spending time with her family.

 Office of Youth Violence Prevention

-Antoinette Edwards is the mayor’s director of the Office of Youth Violence Prevention.
+Antoinette Edwards, Director of the Office of Youth Violence Prevention.
+Antoinette oversees the office that works with the community to create healthy outcomes for youth.
+Antoinette served as the first Diversity and Volunteer Services director for the Oregon Trail Chapter for the American Red Cross.
 She has a bachelor’s in education from Portland State University.
 She joined Mayor Hales’ staff from former Mayor Sam Adams’ administration.
 Among her proudest accomplishments: Receiving the 2009 Gladys McCoy Citizen Involvement Award, and receiving the 2013 Social Justice Fund Northwest's Jeanette Rankin Award for being a tireless, lifelong activist.
+Other honors include the 2015 Equity Foundation "Women Who Lead" award, and the 2012 Big Brothers and Big Sisters Northwest Organization "Community Impact" award.
 Antoinette lives in Northeast Portland, and has 14 grandchildren and two great-grandchildren.
 She founded the first Black PFLAG (Parents, Families and Friends of Lesbians and Gays) chapter in the nation, and loves spoken word, reading, and reading to children.

-Tom Peavey is the mayor’s policy manager for the Office of Youth Violence Prevention.
+Tom Peavey, Policy Manager for the Office of Youth Violence Prevention.
+Tom manages policy, grants and outreach for the office.
 He has a bachelor’s in police science administration from Washington State University.
 Prior to joining Mayor Hales’ staff, he was a staff member for former mayors Tom Potter and Sam Adams.
 He served as a Crime Prevention Coordinator in the Portland Office of Neighborhood Involvement from 2004 to 2006, following a 31-year career as an officer with the Portland Police Bureau (1973 to 2004).
 Among his proudest accomplishments: Receiving the Portland Police Bureau Medal of Valor.
 Tom enjoys baseball, and in 2000, he was a Little League World Series Baseball coach.
 In 2006 he visited Cuba with the USA Baseball U18 team.

-Jillian Detweiler is the mayor’s policy director in charge of Portland Development Commission and his liaison for housing and the Bureau of Development Services.
+Jillian Detweiler, Policy Director for Development.
+Jillian manages policy related to neighborhood development, economic development, and housing, and is liaison to the Portland Development Commission, Portland Housing Bureau and the Bureau of Development Services.
 She has a bachelor’s in political science from Lewis & Clark College, and a master’s in urban and regional planning from University of North Carolina, Chapel Hill.
 Prior to joining Mayor Hales’ staff, she was Director of Real Estate at TriMet.
 Among her proudest professional accomplishments: Contributing to the site plan for the first New Seasons at Northeast 33rd Avenue and Killingsworth; identifying a novel way to fund construction of the Oregon Food Bank; and ensuring permanent affordable housing on North Interstate Avenue.
 Jillian lives in the Beaumont-Wilshire neighborhood.
 She gardens, hikes, skis, plays soccer with the Portland Straight Shots, and is prone to lighten any meeting with wise cracks.

-Deanna Wesson-Mitchell is the mayor’s policy director in charge of the Portland Police Bureau.
+Deanna Wesson-Mitchell, Policy Director for Public Safety.
+Deanna manages policy related to public safety, and is liaison to the Portland Police Bureau and Portland Fire & Rescue.
 She has a bachelor’s in history, with a focus on American civilization, from The George Washington University.
 Prior to joining Mayor Hales’ staff, she was a police officer in Portland for 10 years, and previously worked in commercial property management and college campus and residential live.
 Among her proudest accomplishments: Being a mom to two of the greatest little boys in the world.
 Deanna lives in the Lents neighborhood, and enjoys spending time with her family and traveling.

-Chad Stover is a project manager for the mayor for policy areas including public safety, neighborhoods, equity and human rights, Black Male Achievement, Late Night Activity Initiative, Last Thursday, and special events.
+Chad Stover, Livability Project Manager.
+Chad manages issues related to livability, including Last Thursday, vacant houses, graffiti, noise, and homelessness, and is liaison to the Portland Bureau of Transportation.
 He has a bachelor’s in Japanese, Spanish, and Russian from University of Oregon and Waseda University in Tokyo, and a master’s in Japanese linguistics from Portland State University.
 He joined Mayor Hales’ staff from former Mayor Sam Adams’ administration, and has been a faculty member with Portland State University’s Department of World Languages and Literature, and with the U.S. Navy College.
 Among his proudest accomplishments: Starting to learn Mandarin while working as a waiter at a vegan-vegetarian-Chinese-kosher restaurant that had an all-Chinese staff.
 Chad lives in downtown Portland, and enjoys reading, writing short stories and poems, weightlifting, yoga, salsa dancing, hiking and good music.

-Rachael Wiggins is policy assistant and City Council liaison for the mayor.
+Rachael Wiggins, Council and Special Appropriations Grant Manager.
+Rachael manages the mayor's City Council policy items, coordinates Council items among Commissioners' offices, and manages special appropriations grants.
 She has a bachelor’s in history from Northwestern University.
 She joined Mayor Hales’ staff from All Hands Raised, an educational nonprofit.
 Among her proudest accomplishments: Being promoted to policy assistant, and becoming the office expert on council proceedings.
 Rachael lives in North Tabor with her boyfriend and her amazing 9-year-old shelter dog, Hunter.
 Rachael has a weekly trivia team, played violin for 10 years, recently tiled her kitchen all by herself, and can rewire a light.